jpmono416/df-challenge-3-copy/docs/definition-of-done.md

 ## User story 4
 _As a user, I want to edit a contact in the address book, so that I can update their details_

-- [ ] Should edit a contact in the address book
+- [x] Should update a contact in the address book
-- [ ] Should not edit a contact that does not exist
+- [ ] Should not update a contact that does not exist
 - [ ] Should not edit a contact if email or phone number already exists
 - [ ] Should return a message after the operation